pagkly/Zed/Investopedia3/Memorandum of Understanding (MOU) What You Need to Know.md

 -   While not legally binding, the MOU signals that a binding contract is imminent.
 -   The MOU is most often found in international relations.

-Under U.S. law, an MOU is the same as a [letter of intent](https://www.investopedia.com/terms/l/letterofintent.asp).
+Under U.S. law, an MOU is the same as a [[letter of intent]](https://www.investopedia.com/terms/l/letterofintent.asp).
 In fact, arguably a memorandum of understanding, a memorandum of agreement, and a letter of intent are virtually indistinguishable.
 All communicate an agreement on a mutually beneficial goal and a desire to see it through to completion.

-MOUs communicate the mutually accepted expectations of the people, organizations, or [governments](https://www.investopedia.com/articles/investing/102413/why-and-when-do-countries-default.asp) involved.
+MOUs communicate the mutually accepted expectations of the people, organizations, or [[governments]](https://www.investopedia.com/articles/investing/102413/why-and-when-do-countries-default.asp) involved.
 They are most often used in international relations because, unlike treaties, they can be produced relatively quickly and in secret.
 They also are in use in many U.S. and state government agencies, particularly when major contracts are in the planning stages.

 ## Contents of a Memorandum of Understanding (MOU)